jugshaurya/productive-weekday/README.md

 4. Plot the Result as race bar graph to see the most productive Week Day

 - [x] Generate fake data (done using src/utils/gerateRandomData.js) and then :

   - [x] Plot Bar graph for one week first
   - [x] plot the bar graph for every week every `s` number of seconds; s=1000
   - [x] new weekly data will be containing the sum of counts of days from week-1 to week-z; where z is current week pltot number
   - [x] Arrange the bars in descending order to arrange the max value bar at the top and min at the bottom
   - [x] Smooth the y-position-change, count update, barwidth update.
+  - [x] Show labels day and count
+  - [x] Change Bar colors and modify the UI
+  - [ ] show the week near the right bottom corner with date
+  - [ ] show ticks on x and y axis
+  - [ ] Give user the timer to handle s seconds
+  - [ ] Show user info somewhere

 ### What is D3 ?